skhokhar7/ML-9-Team-Project/README.md

 Based on significance of variables, create a model to predict stroke or not

+**We have determined that we need to develop an experiment

 ## Possible Problem:
 The occurance of stroke overwhelms the lack of stroke by an order of magnitude.